-Courses may be offered during only one semester (e.g. spring or fall) per year; courses may also alternate between the College Park campus and the Universities at Shady Grove.
-Students should consult the Two-Year Course Plan, the University's Schedule of Classes, and/or their advisor for additional information.
+Courses may be offered during only one semester (e.g. spring or fall) per year; courses may also alternate between online and the College Park campus.
+Students should consult the Two-Year Course Plan, the University's Schedule of Classes, and/or their advisor for additional information, while keeping in mind that these plans are only our best guess and are not guaranteed.